Bit2Me bug bounty

 Vulnerabilities that will NOT be accepted

-• Even if vulnerabilities are allowed when produce a denial of service (DoS) whether due to code inconsistencies, outdated services on the platform or bookstores that generate excessive cyclomatic loops, denials of service in a distributed way fall outside the scope (DdoS), such as attacks through botnets or flooding tools.
+• Although denial of service (DoS) vulnerabilities are allowed, either due to code inconsistencies, outdated services on the platform, or libraries that generate excessive cyclomatic loops, distributed denial of service (DDoS) attacks are outside the scope, such as attacks through botnets or with flooding tools.

-• Auto exploitation (such as successfully XSS only executed locally, console scripting, token reuse ...).
+• Self-exploitation (such as successful XSS only executed locally, console scripting, token reuse, etc.).

 • Permissive CORS headers.